Real Estate in Germany

 We asked foreigners in Germany what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Generally, rental properties in Germany come equipped with basic appliances such as a fridge and a dishwasher, as well as a cooker and an oven.
 A washing machine is also typically provided, though it is not always the case.
 Furniture is often included as well, such as a dining table and chairs.
-In some cases, air conditioning may be provided," said one expat in Germany.
+In some cases, air conditioning may be provided," said one foreigner living in Germany.

 Additional Information about Searching for a Home in Germany: